carlbalungay/Comment-Table/README.md

-How to Run the appliocation to pull on this repo onto your machine
+How to Run the application to pull on this repo onto your machine